BinarX-Curtin/School-Holiday-Program/2. Payload Software Development/2.3. Manipulating and Storing Sensor Data with a Microcontroller/Readme.md

 The FATFS library as provided by ST is designed for use with microcontrollers' internal flash memory.
 We need to make some changes in order to use it with the microSD card.
 Luckily for us, someone else has made most of the changes for us, and we just need to configure a couple of options, and provide the pin labels used for our microSD card.

-This part is based on kiwih's tutorial here: https://01001000.xyz/2020-08-09-Tutorial-STM32CubeIDE-SD-card/ and builds upon code written by ChaN (http://elm-chan.org/fsw/ff/).
+This part is based on kiwih's tutorial [here](https://01001000.xyz/2020-08-09-Tutorial-STM32CubeIDE-SD-card/)  and builds upon code written by [ChaN](http://elm-chan.org/fsw/ff/).

 1. In the "Project Explorer" pane on the left hand side of STM32CubeIDE there should now be a new "Middlewares" directory (below a new "FATFS" directory).